An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{sec: 2} establishes the theoretical foundation of our approach, introducing the continuous RDEQ alongside a rigorous analysis of the exact asymptotic behavior of the wavefunctions.
-It also presents methodologies to address these approximation challenges, notably through the implementation of Generalized Log-Orthogonal Functions (GLOFs) and adaptive Laguerre methods.
-Section \ref{sec: 3} outlines the practical computational implementation, detailing the construction of the globally continuous spectral basis and deriving the variationally robust Galerkin formulation via IDOM.
-In Section \ref{sec: 4}, we comprehensively evaluate the proposed framework.
-This section establishes high-precision numerical benchmarks across a diverse array of chemically and physically relevant potentials.
-Meanwhile, we provide a profound theoretical dissection of spectral stability, elucidating the topological origins of variational collapse and the critical role of degree of freedom mismatch in Section \ref{sec: 5}.
-Finally, Section \ref{sec: 6} summarizes our core methodological contributions and outlines the trajectory for future applications in large-scale relativistic electronic structure calculations.
+Section \ref{sec: 2} establishes the theoretical foundation, introducing the continuous RDEQ, the exact asymptotic behavior of the wavefunctions, and the approximation methodologies (GLOFs and adaptive Laguerre).
+Section \ref{sec: 3} provides a rigorous theoretical dissection of spectral stability, elucidating the topological origins of variational collapse and justifying the justifying the use of IDOM.
+Section \ref{sec: 4} outlines the practical computational implementation, detailing the globally continuous spectral basis and the Galerkin weak formulation.
+In Section \ref{sec: 5}, we comprehensively evaluate the proposed framework across a diverse array of chemical and physical potentials.
+Finally, Section \ref{sec: 6} summarizes our core methodological contributions and outlines trajectories for future applications.